95chenjz/Final_Project/README.md

 ## Simulation's variables of uncertainty
-List and describe your simulation's variables of uncertainty (where you're using pseudo-random number generation).
-For each such variable, how did you decide the range and probability distribution to use?
-Do you think it's a good representation of reality?

 We decide to use the expansion card set ‘Knights of the Frozen Throne’.
 It has 49 Common cards, 36 Rare cards, 27 Epic cards and 23 Legendary cards.
 Our simulation's variables of uncertainty are the probabilities of opening each type of card when we open a pack.
 The probabilities of getting a card of Common, Rare, Epic, Legendary, Golden Common, Golden Rare, Golden Epic and Golden Legendary are 70.16%, 21.74%, 3.95%, 0.84%, 1.47%, 1.47%, 0.26% and 0.11%.
 We think the outcome of running 5,000 times of simulations (we decide this number by running different times and observe when the lines converge) is a good representation of reality.